-To cope with this ugly practice, Google introduces two new algorithm in February 2011 and April 2012, named, Panda and Penguin.
-These two algorithm no longer value Meta Keywords data.
+To cope with this ugly practice, Google introduces two new algorithms in February 2011 and April 2012, named, Panda and Penguin.
+These two algorithms no longer value Meta Keywords data.

 So, if you tend to stuff your webpages with “meta keywords”, please put a period.
 This does not work.
-Remove those keywords from each page if your want better ranking to your website.
+Remove those keywords from each page if you want a better ranking on your website.

 Getting the right keywords is not all you should depend on, you need to know how and where to put your keywords for attaining maximum SEO benefits.
 Let us dive into the discussion.